 Managing this routine has never been so easy if you use platforms such as MailChimp.

 Remember, before embarking on an email campaign, ensure that the content is exciting and engaging, test it, and clean your email base often.
 The worst thing one can do is driving readers to weak content.

-In the end, utilizing off-page SEO tactics are vital to your overall strategy of marketing your business.
+In the end, utilizing off-page SEO tactics is vital to your overall strategy of marketing your business.
 Also, please, ensure that you are pairing them with high on-page SEO tactics.

 10) Content is King

-It’s all about pleasing Google, which is the prevailing sentiment of search engine optimization.
+It’s all about pleasing Google and Google’s searchers, which is the prevailing sentiment of search engine optimization.

 It’s a short-sighted view.
-There are so many factors that go into how a page ranks, but the overarching goal for Google is—will the user be getting something useful?
+Many factors go into how a page ranks, but the overarching goal for Google is—will the user be getting something useful?

 Elements such as click-through and bounce rates go into a page’s rank.
-Technical factors and keywords ’don’t control those pieces; they’re driven by the experience your users receive.
+Technical factors and keywords don’t control those pieces; they’re driven by your users' experience on your website.